Ether1Project/Ether1DesktopWallet/README.md

-# Ether1 Desktop Wallet
+# Etho Protocol Desktop Wallet

 **Clone and run to see it in action.**

-This is a desktop wallet for the [Ether1](https://ether1.org/) project.
+This is a desktop wallet for the [Etho Protocol](https://ethoprotocol.com/) project.

 ## To Use